 What Does The Bombay No.2 Taste like

-The Bombay No.2 is very herbal forward with an oddly orange taste to it.
-There is orange liqueur but the herbal orange flavor seems to come from the combination of the sweet and dry vermouth.
-It’s an excellent cocktail with a wonderful fruity herbal flavor that is difficult to describe.
+The Bombay No.2 is very herbal forward with an oddly orange taste.
+There is an orange liqueur, but the orange herbal flavor comes from the sweet and dry vermouth.
+It’s an excellent cocktail with a beautiful fruity herbal taste that is difficult to describe.
 So why not just make one and try it yourself.

-The most important ingredient in this cocktail is absolutely the vermouths.
-It will still be good with cheaper vermouths but nicer dry and sweet vermouths will take it to a whole other level.
-The primary flavors in the Bombay No.2 come from those two ingredients so make them good and add the best flavors you can.
+The most essential ingredient in this cocktail is absolutely the vermouths.
+It will still be good with cheaper vermouths, but nicer dry and sweet vermouths will take it to another level.
+The primary flavors in the Bombay No.2 come from those two ingredients, so make them good and add the best flavors you can.